ishakkutlu/AI-Driven-Forecasting-System/README.md

   Supported not only cash logistics but also upstream needs such as banknote production, supply chain preparation, and long-term stock management.
   As circulation volume drives monetary liquidity, forecasts offered critical input for monetary policy.

-**Forecast accuracy across models, denominations, and scales.**

-Neural networks consistently outperformed SARIMA, ensuring higher reliability across denominations and scales.
+**Neural networks consistently outperformed SARIMA, ensuring higher reliability across denominations and scales.**

 ![SMAPE Error](media/evaluate-accuracy.png)